solids4foam/solids4foam/README.md

 A number of the tutorial cases are described in the following publications:

-P. Cardiff, A Karac, P. De Jaeger, H. Jasak, J. Nagy, A. Ivankovic, Ž.
-Tukovc:
+P. Cardiff, A Karac, P. De Jaeger, H. Jasak, J. Nagy, A. Ivankovic, Ž. Tukovc:
 An open-source finite volume toolbox for solid mechanics and fluid-solid interaction simulations.
 Computer Programs in Physics, Computer Physics Communications, 2017, Under review.

-Ž.
-Tuković, A. Karač, P. Cardiff, H. Jasak, A. Ivanković: Parallel unstruct red finite-volume method for fluid-structure interaction in OpenFOAM.
+Ž. Tuković, A. Karač, P. Cardiff, H. Jasak, A. Ivanković: Parallel unstruct red finite-volume method for fluid-structure interaction in OpenFOAM.
 Transaction of FAMENA, 2016, Under review.